syncpoint/signal/README.md

 #### History of Origins

 For one of our projects we had to extent a rather complex OpenLayers interaction to support custom geometries.
 Three attempts to extent the existing code failed.
 We figured that encapsulating a ton of mutable state in a single class was not the way we wanted to do business.
 We looked into alternative approaches to structure code and route and transform incoming mouse and keyboard events until they eventually updated the view model.
 The first implementation was based on [@most/core](https://github.com/mostjs/core) which worked out really nice.
 But the older I the author get, the more paranoid about project dependencies I become. @most/core seemed a little dormant, it is written in TypeScript (we are not huge fans of) and has some inherent complexity for features we don't need (async scheduling, time tracking).
 Maintaining @most/core if necessary was out of the question.
 Next [flyd](https://github.com/paldepind/flyd).
 Yes, an old-timer too, but simple enough.
 Migrating to flyd was as simple as it gets.
 No scheduler, synchronous updates and a relatively small JavaScript code base.
 In the end, flyd had some rough edges we liked to iron out and voilà, Signal came into being.

 #### Introduction

-Signal provides two primitives: *Simple signals* `Signal.of` and *linked signals* `signal.link`.
+Signal provides two primitives: *Simple signals* `Signal.of` and *linked signals* `Signal.link`.
 Simple signals are just containers for a current value.
 One or more input signals can be linked to one output signal.
 The link function derives the output value from the input values.
 The output signal's value is automatically updated when at least one input signal's value has changed.

 ```javascript
 const sum = (a, b) => a + b